AHDesigns/hawk/README.md

 # Hawk

-My hapless dream of creating the fastest text editor in existance
+My hapless dream of creating the fastest text editor in existence